Operator Onboarding

 The following outlines the process for onboarding as an operator to borrow from Cap.

-• Delegator Profile: the list of active delegators can be found here.
+• Delegator: Delegator to receive delegations from.
+The list of current delegators can be found herearrow-up-right.

-Operators must generate a new wallet for each new delegator to receive stake from.
+An Operator may only use one Ethereum address per Delegator and collateral pair.
+They must generate a new address for each new Delegator.
 Addresses cannot be changed after deployment.
 For best practices, we recommend using a multisig for the address.

 2. Register to a SSN of choice